chance-alvarado/arrhythmia-detector/README.md

    └─ plots
 ```

 The results of this analysis (i.e. the model, plots, and metric) have been included for ease of use.
-However, all scripts neccessary to replicate the results have been included.
+However, all scripts necessary to replicate the results have been included.
 To validate the results of this analysis do the following:

 - Remove `best_model.h5` from the `model` folder
 - Remove all plots from the `plots` folder